Why Men Pay More for Car Insurance: Gender Differences Explained

 Do men always pay more for car insurance than women?

-At what age does gender stop affecting car insurance rates?
+At what age does gender stop affecting car insurance?

-How are non-binary individuals rated for car insurance?
+How are non-binary people rated for car insurance?

 Compare Car Insurance Rates in Ohio